Nearest Neighbor Classification based on Imbalanced Data: A Statistical Approach: The proposed binary classifier

-We begin with an example, where two bivariate normal distributions $N({\bf 0}, {\bf I})$ and $N((1,1)^{\top},{\bf I})$ differ only in their locations.
-We consider the second one as the minority class and $\alpha$ proportion of training sample observations are generated from there.
-For different choices of $\alpha$ (0.05, 0.1, 0.2 and 0.4), the results are reported in Table~\ref{tab:binary_normal_location}.
+We begin with a location problem involving bivariate normal distributions $N({\bf 0}, {\bf I})$ and $N((1,1)^{\top},{\bf I})$.
+We treat the second population as the minority class and generate $\alpha (<1/2)$ proportion of training sample observations from there.
+The results for different values of $\alpha$ are reported in Table~\ref{tab:binary_normal_location}.
 We can see that the proposed method outperformed all other competitors in all cases.
-The differences with other methods were higher for small values of $\alpha$.
+The differences with other methods are higher for small values of $\alpha$.
 As $\alpha$ increased (i.e., the training sample became more balanced), all methods tend to perform better and the difference became smaller.
 Note that in this example, the Bayes (oracle) classifier has ${\cal P}={\cal R}={\cal F}_1= 76.025\%$.
-The performance of our method was close to that even for small values of $\alpha$.
-For small $\alpha$, as expected, kNN had low precision for the minority class and low recall for the majority class.
-As a result, they had low $F_1$ score.
-WNN and some SMOTE algorithms, particularly Boot-Smote, also had similar problems.
+The performance of our method is close to that even for small values of $\alpha$.
+For small $\alpha$, as expected, NN has low precision for the minority class and low recall for the majority class.
+Consequently, the $F_1$ score of NN is low.
+Wt.\ NN and some data balancing algorithms, particularly, Bsmote and IHT, have similar problems.

-Next, we consider a scale problem involving two bivariate normal distributions $N({\bf 0}, {\bf I})$ and $N({\bf 0},2{\bf I})$.
-Unlike the previous example, here the results may vary depending on the choice of the minority class.
-We consider both cases, and in each case, results are reported in Table~\ref{tab:binary_normal_scale} for $\alpha=0.1,0.2$ and $0.4$.
-This table clearly shows that except for one instance (when $N({\bf 0}, {\bf I})$ is the minority class and $\alpha=0.2$), on all other occasions, the proposed method had the best overall performance.
-In this example, the Bayes classifier has $F_1$ score $62.5\%$ (${\cal P}=63.3\%$ and ${\cal R}= 61.9\%$).
-In both problems, for $\alpha=0.4$, the proposed method had $F_1$ score close to 60\%.
+Next, we consider a scale problem involving bivariate normal distributions $N({\bf 0}, {\bf I})$ and $N({\bf 0},2{\bf I})$.
+Unlike the location problem, here the results depend on the choice of the minority class.
+We treat both the populations as the minority in turn, and in each case, report the results in Table~\ref{tab:binary_normal_scale} for $\alpha=0.1,0.2$ and $0.4$.
+Table~\ref{tab:binary_normal_scale} shows that the proposed method has the best overall performance, in terms of the $F_1$ score, when the minority class has higher variance.
+Centroids has better performance when the majority class has higher variance, but its performance is very poor in the other scenario.
+Among the other competing methods, the performance of IHT is comparable to the proposed method.